codahale/veil/docs/design.md

 `veil.mres` ciphertexts are indistinguishable from random noise.
-All components of an `veil.mres` ciphertext are ChaCha8 ciphertexts; a successful distinguishing attack on them would imply that BLAKE3 is not collision-resistent or ChaCha8 is not PRF secure.
+All components of an `veil.mres` ciphertext are ChaCha8 ciphertexts; a successful distinguishing attack on them would imply that BLAKE3 is not collision-resistant or ChaCha8 is not PRF secure.

 ### Partial Decryption